www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/accessibility-and-design/weekly-ensure-that-website-design-is-accessible-and-good.md

 # Service Tasks
 * [ ] Check warnings and errors in the browser.
 # Tasks
+* [ ] The meta menu bar does not feel like the start of a new distinct part of the website in mobile view.
 * [ ] All rendered READMEs have the same content on the website.
 * [ ] In web layout add link from primary column to secondary column.
 * [ ] Improve styling of low priority buttons of chapters.